inclusionAI/Ring/README.md

 ## Introduction

 Ring is a reasoning MoE LLM provided and open-sourced by InclusionAI, derived from [Ling](https://github.com/inclusionAI/Ling).
-We introduce two different sizes, which are Ring-Lite and Ring-Plus.
-Ring-Lite has 16.8 billion parameters with 2.75 billion activated parameters, while Ring-Plus has 290 billion parameters with 28.8 billion activated parameters.
-Both models demonstrate impressive reasoning performance compared to existing models in the industry.
+We introduce Ring-lite-distill, which has 16.8 billion parameters with 2.75 billion activated parameters.
+This model demonstrates impressive reasoning performance compared to existing models in the industry.

 ## Model Downloads